Aremallapur: Gram Panchayat

 The total geographical area of village is 1345.18 hectares.
 Aremallapur is a large village located in Ranibennur Taluka of Haveri district, Karnataka with total 1031 families residing.
 The Aremallapur village has population of 4785 of which 2442 are males while 2343 are females as per Population Census 2011.

 In Aremallapur village population of children with age 0-6 is 539 which makes up 11.26% of total population of village.
 Average Sex Ratio of Aremallapur village is 959 which is lower than Karnataka state average of 973.
 Child Sex Ratio for the Aremallapur as per census is 953, higher than Karnataka average of 948.

 Aremallapur village has lower literacy rate compared to Karnataka.
 In 2011, literacy rate of Aremallapur village was 74.66% compared to 75.36% of Karnataka.
 In Aremallapur Male literacy stands at 81.16% while female literacy rate was 67.88%.

 As per constitution of India and Panchyati Raaj Act, Aremallapur village is administrated by Sarpanch (Head of Village) who is elected representative of village.

-Gram Panchayath has 12 Panchayath members, 1 PDO,1 SDA, B S Sannabommaji (BC), V K Milli (javan), H D Mariyammanavar (sweeper), 2 Water-man and 1 Computer assistant (CA).